 Queen Mary Atlas

 This masterpiece of 16th century cartography arose as a gift from Queen Mary Tudor to her husband Philip, who would be King of Spain: one of the most beautiful atlases in the history of illumination!
-As a work of the famous Portuguese cartographer Diogo Homem the Queen Mary Atlas enchants with twelve magnificent, double-page maps.
+As a work of the famous Portuguese cartographer Diogo Homem the Queen Mary Atlas enchants with ten magnificent, double-page maps.
 These splendidly colorful, large-format depictions are gorgeously designed with numerous details.
 In this way, Philip II – a well-known lover of maps – was able to spectacularly visualize his great empire!

 The Best Cartographer of His Time